Doctorinna/frontend/README.md

 ## MVC
 MVC of applicatiom is deployed to vercel platform that already has CI.

 But unfortunately, vercel only permit https, so it isn't integrated with backend yet.
-It works locally thought.
+It works locally though.

 You can see the app here [https://doctorinna.vercel.app/](https://doctorinna.vercel.app/)